biostatsPMH/BiostatsUHNplus/README.md

 Uses addendum simulated study data.
 Interpret summary output and unnested or nested p-value with caution!

-Note that if participants were enrolled in more than cohort (crossover), or if repeat AEs in participant had different attribution, the total N for Full Sample will be less than that of the total N of attribution for first study drug.
+Note that if participants were enrolled in more than one cohort (crossover), or if repeat AEs in participant had different attribution, the total N for Full Sample will be less than that of the total N of attribution for first study drug.
 Since total N for Full Sample (234) is less than total